-Chris Peace is in his first season with Utah State as a junior analyst for the defense and will work primarily with the outside linebackers.
-The 2025 campaign will be his second year working for head coach Bronco Mendenhall.
+Chris Peace is in his second season with Utah State as a junior analyst for the defense and works primarily with the outside linebackers.
+The 2026 campaign will be his third year working for head coach Bronco Mendenhall.

 Notable players that Peace coached during his time at Virginia include Mike Green, Elliott Brown and Nick Jackson.
 Green was the 2024 FBS leader in sacks and tackles for loss at Marshall, while Brown led the CFL in sacks this past year, and Jackson finished his career as the second-leading tackler in NCAA history.